Corona Bankruptcy Attorneys

 DO I NEED TO FILE CHAPTER 13 BANKRUPTCY?

 This depends on the overall goals of the bankruptcy and whether you have disposable income available to pay creditors with.
 If your intent is to pay arrears from your home mortgage or to repay taxes owed to the federal or state government through a structured three to five year plan then Chapter 13 bankruptcy would help you achieve these goals.
 Chapter 13 provides a structured plan that can help you establish one monthly payment that is distributed among all your creditors.

-In addition, if an attorney reviews your finances and determines there is available income to pay creditors with, then you may not have the option of filing for Chapter 7 bankruptcy.
+In addition, if a Corona bankruptcy attorney reviews your finances and determines there is available income to pay creditors with, then you may not have the option of filing for Chapter 7 bankruptcy.
 In some cases you may only qualify to file a Chapter 13 bankruptcy case.